david-borchers/predictp/README.md

 ## Example

-This is a basic example which shows you how to predict detection probability using the depth detectoin probability model `vismodel`, the depth distribution model `tagmodel`, the visibility covariate data frame `eg_viscov` and the depth distribution covariate data `eg_tagcov`:
+This is a basic example which shows you how to predict detection probability using the depth detection probability model `vismodel`, the depth distribution model `tagmodel`, the visibility covariate data frame `eg_viscov` and the depth distribution covariate data frame `eg_tagcov`:

 ``` r
 library(predictp)